stcucufa/epistrophy/doc/manual.md

     called with the child fiber instance and scheduler as arguments (and the delegate object itself as `this`).
 Recall that the fiber instance itself is the parent of the child fiber.
-* `repeat(delegate)` behaves like a combination of spawn and join for a single fiber, but a new instance of the child fiber is spawned immediately after the previous instance ends.
-The same delegate methods as join are called, in addition to:
-    * `repeatShouldEnd(i, fiber, scheduler)`: before spawning a new instance of the child fiber, this gets called with the current number of iterations (starting at 0 before the first iteration begins), the fiber instance, and the scheduler (with the delegate itself as `this`).
-If this method returns true, then no new instance is spawned and the repeat immediately ends.

 At runtime, fiber instances are not `Fiber` objects but rather `ScheduledFiber` objects, and have the following additional properties and methods: